MikroElektronika/mikrosdk_click_v2/clicks/angle/README.md

 ## Examples Description

-> Angle click is a precise Hall-effect angle sensing click board that can be used to measure
+> Angle Click is a precise Hall-effect angle sensing Click board that can be used to measure
 > the rotational angle of the magnetic field in the X-Y plane above it.

 **The demo application is composed of two sections :**